Vladimir Putin Says Trust Between Russia-US Has Declined After Donald Trump Became President

 — ABC News (@ABC) April 11, 2017

-During Putin’s recent interview, when it was asked him to comment about Moscow’s relation with Washington ever since Trump became America’s president, Russian leader stated that the trust between these two countries has surely declined in the past three months.
+During Putin’s recent interview, when he was asked to comment on Moscow’s relationship with Washington since Trump became America’s president, the Russian leader stated that the trust between these two countries has declined in the past three months.

-As reported by Reuters, when President Putin was further asked about accusations that Syria’s government illegally used chemical weapons, which killed 89 people including children, Russian leader stated that Syria had already given up its chemical weapon stocks.
+As reported by Reuters, when President Putin was asked about accusations that Syria’s government illegally used chemical weapons, which killed 89 people including children, the Russian leader stated that Syria had already given up its chemical weapon stocks.

-Putin further stated that according to him there were two possible explanations for the unfortunate incident happened in Idlib province — the incident was a complete set-up designed to give Syrian government a bad name in front of the other developed countries, or that Syrian government had hit chemical weapons stored by the rebels.
+Putin further stated that according to him, there were two possible explanations for the unfortunate incident happened in Idlib province: It was a complete set-up designed to give Syrian government a bad name in front of the other developed countries, or the Syrian government had hit chemical weapons stored by the rebels.

-The health minister in Turkey, who treated the victims from the recent attack confirmed that the result from the multiple autopsies proves that sarin gas was used, reported Independent.
+The health minister in Turkey, who treated the victims from the recent attack, confirmed that the result from the multiple autopsies proves that sarin gas was used, reported the Independent.

-In response to Russia’s disdain towards Donald Trump decision to attack Syria’s land, The White House accused Russia of covering-up Syrian government’s role in the recent chemical weapons attack.
+In response to Russia’s disdain towards Donald Trump’s decision to attack Syria, the White House accused Russia of covering up the Syrian government’s role in the recent chemical weapons attack.
 A four-page official report presented by the National Security Council contains declassified United States intelligence on the recent attack that killed many children.

 “The Syrian regime maintains the capability and intent to use chemical weapons against the opposition to prevent the loss of territory deemed critical to its survival.
 We assess that Damascus launched this chemical attack in response to an opposition offensive in northern Hamah Province that threatened key infrastructure.
 Senior regime military leaders were probably involved in planning the attack.”

-The long dossier also urges the international condemnation of Syria’s use of chemical weapons and harshly criticizes Russia for becoming an ally of that country who killed innocent children by using chemical weapons.
+The long dossier also urges the international condemnation of Syria’s use of chemical weapons and harshly criticizes Russia for becoming an ally of the country that killed innocent children by using chemical weapons.

 “Moscow has since claimed that the release of chemicals was caused by a regime airstrike on a terrorist ammunition depot in the eastern suburbs of Khan Shaykhun.
 However, a Syrian military source told Russian state media on April 4 that regime forces had not carried out any airstrike in Khan Shaykhun, contradicting Russia’s claim.